 The recipe calls for just slivered almonds for the topping but I also experimented using a mixture of sliced almonds, fresh walnuts, hazelnuts and pecans too.
 The result is deliciously fabulous.

 Inspired by chestnuts around Paris, add a few marron glacés (candied chestnuts) on top to complete a Parisian Christmas touch.
-If you love French tarts, then try this Saint-Germain Almond Tart.

 - chestnut & vanilla ice cream,

-- spiced chai crème anglaise or a dollop of crème fraîche.
+- spiced chai crème anglaise or a dollop of crème fraîche;

-French Apple Nougat Tart Recipe
+- French Apple Custard Tart

-French Apple Nougat Tart
+French Apple Tart with Nougat

 Ingredients